Skip to main content

 (c) The period of time that was given to abate or eliminate the condition or practice, as applicable.

-(2) The chief shall provide two copies of the report to the operator.
-The operator shall post one copy of the report at the operation for review by the employees of the operation.
+(2) The chief will provide two copies of the report to the operator.
+The operator is to post one copy of the report at the operation for review by the employees of the operation.

-(I) No operator shall violate or fail to comply with an order issued pursuant to this rule.
+(I) No operator is to violate or fail to comply with an order issued pursuant to this rule.

 Supplemental Information